tallen-hashicorp/vault-tfc-jwt-dynamic-example/README.md

 # Vault-TFC-JWT-Dynamic-Example

 This example demonstrates how to test dynamic credentials with Terraform Cloud (TFC) and HashiCorp Vault using JWT authentication.
-We’ll follow the steps outlined in this [guide](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/vault-configuration).
-We create a policy in Vault allowing TF access to secret/*.
-Next we create a kv secret called secret/s3 with the value name=tylers-bucket, we will create bucket with by getting this secret.
+We will follow the steps outlined in this [guide](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/vault-configuration).
+The process includes creating a policy in Vault that allows Terraform access to secrets (`secret/*`), and then creating a key-value (KV) secret called `secret/s3` with the value `name=tylers-bucket`.
+This secret will be used to create an S3 bucket.

 ## HCP Vault Setup

-For this example, we'll use HCP Vault.
+For this example, we'll use HashiCorp Cloud Platform (HCP) Vault.

 1. **Login to HCP**: Access your HashiCorp Cloud Platform account.
 2. **Create a Vault Cluster**: